5 Technology Trends that are bound to impact businesses in 2021

 There is no denying that the need for higher-speed broadband, a move toward “smart cities,” and autonomous mobility have pushed the advancement of 5G internet technology.
 Beginning in 2021, we will be seeing new infrastructure and utility and application growth announcements from major companies and startups.

 Many telcos are on track to provide a 5G mobile service, with Australia launching it ahead of time.
 Verizon will extend its 5G network to serve more than 200 million people by the end of 2020.
 In China, the 5G rollout is an increasingly rising development.
 Ericsson is leading the charges around the globe.
 There are several more than 380 carriers looking at 5G deployments, with more than 35 countries currently selling 5G services in commercial form.

 With the availability of 5G communications, these drones provide more excellent connectivity for navigation and IoT to communicate with devices on board.
 Startups like Seadronix from South Korea are now using the 5G technology to power autonomous ships.
 5G networks allow devices to communicate in real-time with one another, and autonomous maritime vessels can be used.

 The micro-mobility market had shown some natural decline in 2017, but this sector has already returned to pre-COVID-19 growth levels.
 E-bikes and e-scooters are becoming more popular because people see them as a convenient transportation choice that also follows social distancing norms.
 Comparing to pre-COVID-19 days, the demand for micro electric vehicles is projected to rise by 9% and 12%, respectively.

 The year 2021 will be a continuation of 2020 technology growth, but the impact of Covid-19 will change throughout the year.
-In 2021, a vast amount of our new behaviours would have become normative, helping drive significant technical and business advances.
-Business growth will largely rely on artificial intelligence and other modern technologies.
+In 2021, a vast amount of our new behaviors would have become normative, helping drive significant technical and business advances.
+Business growth will mostly rely on artificial intelligence and other modern technologies.